 “PIN” means a personal identification number which is a numerical code that may be required to be entered as an additional security layer to complete various financial transactions.

 SINGLE CREDIT TRANSFER or SCTs means a credit payment message, other than an Osko® payment, which allows for single payments to be sent and received by NPP within a few hours for the benefit of a payee with another NPP participant.

 SMS stands for Short Message Service and is the most widely used type of text messaging to your mobile phone.

-TWO-FACTOR AUTHENTICATION is when we send a code to the Volt app, in order to confirm certain requests or transactions relating to your account.
+TWO-FACTOR AUTHENTICATION is when we send a code to you, in order to confirm certain requests or transactions relating to your account.